Distributed Mixture-of-Experts and Expert Parallelism

 So in this post, we will discuss MoEs development from early days, and provide implementations of MoEs on single and multiple nodes, using the PyTorch distributed API.
-We will discuss key concepts such as routing, sparsity, load imbalance (and corresponding loss terms), parallelism, expert capacity, numerical instabilites, overfitting and finetuning.
+We will discuss key concepts such as routing, sparsity, load imbalance (and corresponding loss terms), parallelism, expert capacity, numerical instabilities, overfitting and finetuning.

 Early days: small MoEs as a weighted sum of expert outputs